 By default the link to the Administrative Console is https://server-name/console/login.

-If the Administrative Console needs to run in an external container, such as Tomcat, a separate package can be installed according to that container's documentation.
-Contact Ping Identity Customer Support for the package location and instructions.
+If the Administrative Console needs to run in an external container, such as Tomcat, a separate package (/server-root/resource/admin-console.zip) can be installed according to that container's documentation.

 Stopping the Directory Proxy Server